tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

 )
 ```

-When we reference `:snack-server-dev` in place of `:snack-server` in our `bazel_k8s` invocation we now get dependencies for _just_ the Kubernetes YAML and not also the image.
+When we reference `:snack-server-dev` in place of `:snack-server` in our `bazel_k8s` call we now get dependencies for _just_ the Kubernetes YAML and not also the image.

 ## Putting it all together
 And that's that!
-With only 50 lines of python code we added an entire feature to Tilt, no pull requests required.
 Take a look at the [full example code](github.com/windmilleng/bazel_example) and let us know if you have any questions.